Tomorrow when you wake up, you will have to let go again.

 May God fill in all the spaces where we fail them.

-May He be the One they know and come to know as the standard for love and acceptance.
+May He be the One they know as the standard for love and acceptance.

-May they make their schools better by their presence.
+May they make their schools better by their presence– lighting up corners and sparking from cracks.

-May they bless their teachers and may they be known as true friends who speak up for those who cannot speak up for themselves.
+May they be known as true friends who speak up for those who cannot speak up for themselves.

-And also, it’s completely acceptable to sit in the parking lot, cry, & page through all those mental snapshots of their baby days.
-Most of us will be doing the same.
+Also, it’s completely acceptable to sit in the parking lot, cry, & page through all those mental snapshots of their baby days.
+Wear the dark sunglasses and know you are not alone.
+And neither are they.